-Going In.
-The city, and its river, were founded in 1701 as Fort Ponchartrain du Detroit du Lac Erie (Day-TWAH, strait of Lake Erie), but Antonie de La Mothe Cadillac, for whom the downtown Cadillac Square and the brand of car was named.
+Once In the City.
+The city, and its river, were founded in 1701 as Fort Ponchartrain du Detroit du Lac Erie (Day-TWAH, strait of Lake Erie), by Antonie de La Mothe Cadillac, for whom the downtown Cadillac Square and the brand of car was named.

 Detroit's centerpoint, in culture and in terms of address numbers, is the Woodward Fountain, where Woodward, Michigan and Gratiot Avenues come together, with Cadillac Square just off to the east.
 Woodward is the East-West divider.

 The suburbs are nearly all-white; the city itself, nearly all-black.
 If there is another city on the planet that is so segregated, I'm not aware of it.
 The sales tax in the State of Michigan is 6 percent, and does not go up in either the County of Wayne or the City of Detroit.

 Detroit is a weird city in some ways.
 It often seems like a cross between a past that was once glorious but now impossible to reach, and a future that never quite happened.
 (That observation was once made about the remaining structures from New York’s 1964-65 World’s Fair and the Astrodome in Houston.)
 Art Deco structures of the 1920s and ‘30s, such as the Penobscot Building (the tallest building outside New York and Chicago when it opened in 1928, the tallest in Michigan until 1977) stand alongside abandoned, boarded-up or chained-up stores.